mamuso/figma-designdoc-archive/README.md

 If you want to see an example, you can build this website using this Figma files as a base.

+## Setting it up

+1. Fork this repository
+2. Get your [Figma Personal Access Token](https://www.figma.com/developers/docs#auth) and put it a .env file as FIGMATOKEN=xxxx-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx or, if you don't mind to expose your token 🤔, edit it on _config.yml
+3. Edit the `_config.yml` file

 ## How it works